 The UK (and European) universities are being influenced by the US system.
-Many UK universities’ Computer Science schools have Doctoral Training Programs which are essentially 4 year PhD programs, with the first year focused on teaching.
+Many UK universities’ Computer Science schools have Doctoral Training Programs which are essentially 4-year PhD programs, with the first year focused on teaching.
 These programs offer more flexibility about what you end up doing and who you end up working with.
-Also, these programs often are sponsored by industries, which means these have higher stipends and you may get an advisor in industry.
+Also, these programs often are sponsored by industries, which means these have higher stipends and you may get an adviser in industry.

 So, which one to choose – UK (or Europe) PhD vs US PhD?

-Apart from factors mentioned above, you should focus in the quality of the research group and reputation of the professor.
-You should look at the top conferences in your topic of interest and note where does most of the papers come from.
+Apart from the factors mentioned above, you should focus on the quality of the research group and reputation of the professor.
+You should look at the top conferences about your topic of interest and note where the papers come from.
 That’s your best clue as to which university / school you should choose.

 You may also want to check out our article on Want better salaries after MS?
 Get prior work experience!